jpasqua/FauxStar/FauxStar_ST80.md

 ## Installation

-If it doesn't already exist, create a directory named `fauxstar` any where you'd like including your home directory.
-Change directory (`cd`) to the `fauxstar` directory and execute the commands below.
-They will download and organize the necessary files leaving you with a new subdirectory named `smalltalk-80 `.
+You should have already  followed the instructions to download the emulator software.
+During that process you will have created a directory named `fauxstar`.
+Navigate (`cd`) to fauxstar, then issue the following commands:

 ```
-curl -L -o ST80-master.zip https://github.com/jpasqua/ST80/archive/refs/heads/master.zip
+cd st80/worlds/v2
-unzip ST80-master.zip
+unzip alto.zip
-rm ST80-master.zip
+rm alto.zip
+cd ../v6
+unzip analyst.zip
-unzip ST80-master/sample-env.zip -d .
+unzip vanilla.zip
-mv sample-env smalltalk-80
-rm -rf ST80-master
+rm analyst.zip vanilla.zip
+cd ../../..
 ```

 ## Usage

-To run the emulator use the `st80.sh` script in the `smalltalk-80` directory.
+To run the emulator use the `st80.sh` script in the `st-80` directory.
 If you run the script with no parameters you will be guided through the choice of available worlds and options.
 Alternatively you can specify the emulator and world explicitly.

 ```
-Usage: smalltalk-80/st80.sh [-?]|[<v2|v6> <world_name>] [emulator_parameters...]
+Usage: st-80/st80.sh [-?]|[<v2|v6> <world_name>] [emulator_parameters...]
 Example:
-  smalltalk-80/st80.sh v6 analyst -fullscreen
+  st-80/st80.sh v6 analyst -fullscreen

 For a guided process, provide no parameters
-  smalltalk-80/st80.sh
+  st-80/st80.sh
 ```

 When you're using the guided experience you'll be presented with a list of available worlds.
 If you add your own world (see below) it will appear in this list.
 After selecting a world from the list, you'll be asked if you wish to run in full screen mode and whether you'd like to supply any additional parameters.
 Once you've answered all the questions, the emulator will be launched.
 The command used to launch it will be displayed in the terminal so if you'd like to run this world again, you can just copy and paste the command rather than going through the menus.